disk partitions

 display the new partition

-Let\'s verify again with fdisk -l
+Let's verify again with fdisk -l

-fits our dreams.
-Indeed, the screenshot below now shows a partition on
+to make sure reality fits our dreams.
+Indeed, the screenshot below now shows a partition on /dev/sdb

-root@linux:~# fdisk -l
+student@linux:~$ sudo fdisk -l

 Disk /dev/sda: 12.8 GB, 12884901888 bytes